OXID-eSales/developer_documentation/development/modules_components_themes/project/twig_template_engine/installation.rst

 ..
 Note::

-    The twig theme for admin will be registered during the installation.
-If you are having some issues, that the wrong Admin theme is loaded, please check if the `oxid_esales.theme.admin.name` parameter in services.yaml of the installed component is set correctly:
+    The twig theme for admin will be registered automatically during the installation.
+If you are having some issues, that the wrong Admin theme is loaded, please check if the `oxid_esales.theme.admin.name` parameter in service yaml of the installed component is set correctly, e.g. in `vendor/oxid-esales/twig-component/services.yaml`:

     .. code:: yaml